kylynangel15/weather-system/README.md

 Services includes Actions and Transformers

-- Actions:
-  Actions have a separation of concern.
+- Actions have a separation of concern.
 Each action is easier to extend and can be reused in other business logic.

-- Transformer:
-  Transformers are data formatters and can also be reused effectively.
+- Transformers are data formatters and can also be reused effectively.